EvictionLab/eviction-lab-website/content/eviction-tracking/albuquerque-nm.md

-Eviction filings in Bernalillo County fell sharply in early 2020.
+Eviction filings in Albuquerque fell sharply in early 2020.
 While eviction filings and hearings were allowed to proceed, on March 24, 2020, the New Mexico Supreme Court implemented a stay on the execution of writs for nonpayment of rent.
 This order remained in effect through March 2022.